MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 3 Create and configure a virtual network gateway.md

 In this exercise, you will:

-+ Task 1: Create CoreServicesVnet
++ Task 1: Create CoreServicesVnet and ManufacturingVnet
 + Task 2: Create CoreServicesTestVM
 + Task 3: Create ManufacturingTestVM
 + Task 4: Connect to the Test VMs using RDP